pytest-dev/pytest-asyncio/README.rst

    [pytest]
    asyncio_mode = auto

-The value can be overriden by command-line option for ``pytest`` invocation:
+The value can be overridden by command-line option for ``pytest`` invocation:

 .. code-block:: bash